 In order to acquire personnel with diverse values and specialized expertise, we actively strive to hire mid‑career professionals.

-Our (non‑consolidated) ratio of mid‑career hires in FY2023 was 35%, with these professionals contributing to manufacturing, R&D, sales, management and other areas.
+Our (non‑consolidated) ratio of mid‑career hires in FY2024 was 35%, with these professionals contributing to manufacturing, R&D, sales, management and other areas.

-Our target for employment rate of workers with disabilities is 2.3%, and in order to achieve this goal, we select candidates through recruitment activities by visiting schools in the vicinity of the offices, exchanging information with Hello Work (public employment security office) and private support institutions, and receiving referrals from staffing firms.
-We then establish probationary periods and conduct internship programs at the offices.
-As of March 31, 2024, employment rate of workers with disabilities reached 2.6%, thereby achieving the target for employment rate.
+Our target employment rate for persons with disabilities is 2.6%.
+To achieve this, we select candidates through recruitment activities such as visiting schools near our offices, exchanging information with Hello Work (public employment security office) and private support organizations, and receiving referrals from staffing agencies.
+Candidates then undergo a probationary period and trial employment at each office.
+As of March 31, 2025, the employment rate of persons with disabilities reached 3.2%, thereby achieving our target.

-The Hodogaya Chemical Group recognizes initiatives to improve the health of executives as a management issue.
-The President is the Group’s Health Management Supervisor, and the executive officer in charge of the Personnel Department is the Health Management Supervisor Representative.
-By strategically practicing health management, including guidance and education for health promotion, and collaborating with the Hodogaya Chemical Health Insurance Society and industrial physicians, we were certified as a “Health & Productivity Management Outstanding Organization 2024” in FY2023 (for the fourth consecutive year).
+The Hodogaya Chemical Group regards initiatives to promote the health of officers and personnel as a management priority.
+The President serves as the Chief Health Management Officer of the Hodogaya Chemical Group, and the executive officer in charge of the Personnel Department serves as Deputy Chief Health Management Officer.
+By strategically implementing health management—through guidance and education for health promotion, and collaboration with the Hodogaya Chemical Health Insurance Society and industrial physicians—the Group was certified as a “Health & Productivity Management Outstanding Organization 2025” in FY2024 (for the fifth consecutive year).

-We will continue to prioritize the physical and mental health of our executives.
+Going forward, we will continue to place the highest priority on the physical and mental health of all officers and personnel.

 The Hodogaya Chemical Group considers the physical and mental health of its employees a top priority.
 As a way to increase engagement, we consider initiatives to improve health as a management issue.
 Therefore, we actively promote health management.
 The President is the Group’s Health Management Supervisor and the executive officer in charge of the Personnel Department is the Health Management Supervisor Representative.
 They work with the Hodogaya Chemical Health Insurance Society to actively contribute to instruction and education to promote health.